balena-io-hardware/etcherPro-assemblyGuide-doc/source/Batch-production.md

 #### Steps

-1. Cut as many 14cm cables (yellow, blue, brown) as specified in the production-manufacturing order by selecting program 1 on the cable-cutting-stripping machine.
+1. Cut as many 14cm cables (yellow, blue, brown) as specified in the production-manufacturing order by selecting program 1 on the cable-cutting-stripping machine and put it in the small blue box as shown in the photo.
-2. Cut as many 40cm cables (yellow, blue, brown) as specified in the production-manufacturing order by selecting program 2 on the cable-cutting-stripping machine.
+2. Cut as many 40cm cables (yellow, blue, brown) as specified in the production-manufacturing order by selecting program 2 on the cable-cutting-stripping machine put it in the large blue box as shown in the photo.
 * [AC-DC wire-cutting-stripping instructions](https://github.com/balena-io-hardware/etcherPro-assemblyGuide/blob/master/output/Sub-processes/AC-DC-wire-cutting-stripping.md)
 3.